HQarroum/microbox/README.md

 ## 🔖 Features

-- **Sandbox Isolation** - Isolates networking, file-system, processes, and users from the host using Linux namespaces.
+- **Sandbox Isolation** - Networking, file-system, processes, and user isolation from the host using Linux namespaces.
 - **Filesystem Images** - Uses an [Overlay FS](https://docs.kernel.org/filesystems/overlayfs.html) to mount a custom root file-system from a user image.
 Also supports minimal `tmpfs` dedicated to bind-mounting.
 - **Networking** - Provides full network isolation by default. `bridge` and `host` modes available.
 - **Bind-mounts** - Selective read-only/read-write bind-mounting of host directories into the sandbox.